-REGISTRATION FOR THE SPRING 2014 SEMESTER NOW OPEN
+REGISTRATION FOR THE SPRING 2014 SEMESTER NOW CLOSED

 All students should utilize MyRecords to register for classes online.
 Please see the following document titled, "Registration Instructions" for directions on how to register.
 Please note: If your Outlook Exchange password does not work, please try your Firefly password.